thomasloven/hass-plejd/README.md

 - EXT-01 doesn't do anything

 - RTR-01 Is not actually a device but an addition to other devices.

-- DAL-01 is not supported, because I don't have access to one.

 - OUT-01 and WMS-01 are not supported, because they are unreleased, and I don't have access to any.